-BSWI211, BSWI212, BSWI221, BSWI222, BSWI312, BSWI313, BSWI321, BSWI322, BSWP321 and BSWP471.
+BSWI211, BSWI222, BSWI312, BSWI313, BSWI321, BSWI322-

+A student passes a coursework module if a final module mark of at least 50% is attained, considering the provisions set out in the study guide and/or assessment plan regarding the examination sub-minimum and the ratio between the module participation and examination mark.

 - a.
-A student passes a coursework module if a final module mark of at least 50% is attained, taking into account the provisions of the programme specific requirements set out in the study guide and/or assessment methods regarding the examination sub-minimum and the ratio between the module participation and examination mark. - b.
-The pass requirement for a module in which an examination was written, is a final module mark of 50% (A-Rule 1.13.3.2). - c.
-Subject to the requirements regarding an examination sub-minimum as provided for in faculty rules, a student passes the examination in a particular module if a final module mark of at least 50% is attained in the assessment (A-Rule 1.13.3.2). - d.
-In cases where a module is assessed on the basis of continuous assessment, the final module mark is based on the weight accorded to the various continuous assessment tasks as prescribed in applicable module assessment methods and/or programme specific requirements and a student must obtain a weighted average of at least 50% to pass the module. - e.
-Considering the allocating of a pass mark in a first semester first-year module, an executive dean may, notwithstanding the provisions of rule 1.13.3.2, in consultation with the academic director concerned, allocate a pass mark of 50% to a first-time entering undergraduate student in one first-year first semester module where the student achieved a final module mark of no less than 40% and an examination mark of at least 50% (A-Rule 2.5.2). - f.
-Taking into account rules 1.3.3, 1.14, 1.17 and 1.19.3, an undergraduate qualification is obtained when final verification and audit confirmation is given that a student has successfully completed all the modules prescribed in the applicable faculty rules for the programme of the qualification concerned (A-Rule 2.6.1). - g.
-According to A-Rule 1.13.6 and the sub-paragraphs a student who, having used one or both examination opportunities, has passed all modules but one required for a qualification, may apply to the executive dean concerned to be granted a final assessment opportunity in the outstanding module subject to the requirements as indicated in the rules (1.13.6.1 - 1.13.6.6).
+Subject to the requirements regarding an examination sub-minimum as provided for in faculty rules, a student passes the examination in a particular module if a final module mark of at least 50% is attained in the assessment (A-Rule 1.13.3.2). - b.
+In cases where a module is assessed based on continuous assessment, the final module mark is based on the weight accorded to the various continuous assessment tasks as prescribed in applicable module assessment methods and/or programme specific requirements and a student must obtain a weighted average of at least 50% to pass the module. - c.
+Considering the allocating of a pass mark in a first semester first-year module, an executive dean may, notwithstanding the provisions of rule 1.13.3.2, in consultation with the academic director concerned, allocate a pass mark of 50% to a first-time entering undergraduate student in one first-year first semester module where the student achieved a final module mark of no less than 40% and an examination mark of at least 50% (A-Rule 2.5.2). - d.
+Considering rules 1.3.3, 1.14, 1.17 and 1.19.3, an undergraduate qualification is obtained when final verification and audit confirmation is given that a student has successfully completed all the modules prescribed in the applicable faculty rules for the programme of the qualification concerned (A-Rule 2.6.1). - e.
+According to A-Rule 1.13.6 and the sub-paragraphs a student who, having used one or both examination opportunities, has passed all modules but one required for a qualification, may apply to the executive dean concerned to be granted a final assessment opportunity in the outstanding module subject to the requirements as indicated in the rules (1.13.6.1 1.13.6.6). - f.
+The fourth-year modules are continuous and therefore students need to complete all formal assessment of a continuous assessment module.